 Jeff visited the Innovation Lab at San Diego Public Library in 2016 and met the Uyen, where the two connected and Cardboard Combat Bots were created.
 It all started with an idea and the desire to build a community; the spirit that makes Maker Faire possible and everything that San Diego Makers Guild believes in.

 We wanted to make the robots very affordable and accessible because we wanted to have as many kids (and kids at heart) to have a chance to participate.
 After numerous brainstorming sessions and months of prototyping with support from our maker community, San Diego Makers Guild was able to get a grant from Cognizant to make Cardboard Combat Bots a reality.
-This summer, we will be working with volunteer makers to offer free summer camps and workshops to students all over San Diego County to teach them how to make a Cardboard Combat Bot.
+That summer, we worked with volunteer makers to offer free summer camps and workshops to students all over San Diego County to teach them how to make a Cardboard Combat Bot.

 Here are some pictures to show the results: